FTSE100 HR Chatbot Decreases Inbox Traffic by 43%

 As a global organisation, they have a requirement to serve employees in multiple different time zones.

 With the HR department located at the London head office, satisfying this requirement proved to become ever more challenging.

-They resulted in offering out of hours services, a resource-intensive approach.
+They resulted in offering an out of hours service, a resource-intensive approach.

 Dealing with growing numbers of enquiries

 The second key challenge our client faced is almost the most common: a growing number of HR enquiries.